tthuwng/demeter/README.md

 This is an example of how to list things you need to use the software and how to install them.

 - Xcode >12
-- Iphone 13 Pro Simulator with IOS 15
+- IPhone 13 Pro Simulator with IOS 15

 ### Installation